Liquid-Surf/fedcm-demo/README.md

 npm run start
 ```

-First you need chrome canary / dev build version > 129  with the `FedCM Authz`, `FedCmMultiIdp` and `FedCM with IdP Registration support` flags enabled in `chrome://flags/`
+First you need to use a browser that supports FedCM, such as Chrome (version tested: 131).
+No special config flags are necessary.

 ## On localhost